-Because air ambulance medical evacuation is an expensive service, you may be wondering if your Medicare coverage includes medical flights.
-To answer this question, let us look at the various plans it offers.
+Because air ambulance medical evacuation is an expensive service, you may be wondering if your Medicare coverage includes medical flights or if Medicare air ambulances can transport you across borders.
+To answer these questions, let us look at the various plans it offers.

-They are divided into four sections, which are labelled alphabetically from Part A to Part D:
+They are divided into four sections, which are labeled alphabetically from Part A to Part D: